meilisearch/documentation/learn/what_is_meilisearch/sdks.md

 # Official SDKs / Libraries

+Our team and community have worked hard to bring MeiliSearch to almost all popular web development languages, frameworks, and deployment options.

+New integrations are constantly in development.
+If you'd like to contribute, [see below](/learn/what_is_meilisearch/sdks.md#contributing).

 ## SDKs

 You can use MeiliSearch API wrappers in your favorite language.
 These libraries support all API routes.